Introduction

 to the other Fremodynes, you'll notice the transformer coupled audio output.

-Apart from this, the circuit is pretty much stock standard.
-However, instead
+Apart from this, the circuit is standard.
+The two choke version of the

 in that they go straight through the glass.